 Similarly, In Macom Tech.
 Solutions v.
 Infineon Techs., 881 F.3d 1323 (Fed.
 Cir.
 2018), the license in question sought to limit the field in which the licensee could use the patented subject matter.
 The license stated that the licensor “hereby grants to [the licensee] the following: a) a worldwide, royalty-free, fully paid exclusive license in the Field of Use only, with right to sublicense in the Field of Use only.”
 The licensee then made several sales outside the “Field of Use” and the licensor sued for breach of contract.
 To the licensor’s dismay, the Federal Circuit held that the licensee did not breach the license agreement by selling outside of the “Field of Use.”
 Instead, the Federal Circuit noted that “a patent license … is ‘in essence nothing more than a promise by the licensor not to sue the licensee’ … Aside from this promise not to sue, the quoted contractual language suggests no additional promise by (or obligation of) [the licensee] not to exceed the Field of Use.”
 In other words, the licensor could still bring a patent infringement suit but was unable to sue under breach of contract.

-The topics above are merely the tip of the iceberg when it comes to navigating licenses terms and how they can be unexpectedly interpreted.
+The topics above are merely the tip of the iceberg when it comes to navigating license terms and how they can be unexpectedly interpreted.
 Accordingly, it is important to consult an attorney with experience specific to licensing patents and who is knowledgeable about how courts will interpret license terms.
+If you have any questions related to this topic, please contact Robert Johns at firstname.lastname@example.org.